Skip to content

 Indiana Kelley's Accelerated Admission Program is only open to U.S. citizens and permanent residents.
 This is explicitly stated on their program page.

-All other major programs — Stanford GSB, HBS 2+2, Wharton Moelis, MIT Sloan, Kellogg, Columbia, Chicago Booth, Berkeley Haas, Yale Silver Scholars, Cornell Johnson, UVA Darden, UCLA Anderson, Emory Goizueta, Georgetown McDonough, CMU Tepper — are open to international students.
+All other major programs (Stanford GSB, HBS 2+2, Wharton Moelis, MIT Sloan, Kellogg, Columbia, Chicago Booth, Berkeley Haas, Yale Silver Scholars, Cornell Johnson, UVA Darden, UCLA Anderson, Emory Goizueta, Georgetown McDonough, CMU Tepper) are open to international students.

-The Visa Question
+What Is the Visa Question

 This is the most important practical complication for international applicants, and it's often underestimated.

 The F-1 OPT / CPT consideration.
 If you're an international student in the U.S. on an F-1 visa, your work authorization after graduation depends on Optional Practical Training (OPT).
 Standard OPT is 12 months.
-STEM OPT extension is 24 additional months (for qualifying STEM majors), for a total of 36 months.
+STEM OPT extension is 24 additional months for qualifying STEM majors, for a total of 36 months.

 Deferred MBA programs require you to work for 2–5 years before enrolling.
 For international students, this means your work authorization needs to cover that deferral window.